midlantica/LovelyBunchOfCoconuts/content/grifts/decolonize-your-mind.md

 ---
 title: 'Decolonize Your Mind'
-claim: 'Decolonize Your Mind'
+grift: 'Decolonize Your Mind'
-translation: 'Replace reason with resentment.'
+decode: 'Replace reason with resentment.'
 ---